voder-ai/eslint-plugin-traceability/docs/code-quality-assessment-guide.md

    Informational observations do not require tracking as tasks unless maintainers choose to, and they do **not** affect pass/fail status.

+   When rule defaults or patterns change (for example, annotation formats or test traceability expectations such as regex patterns and `describe` label formats), maintainers should also update both the user-facing API Reference and Examples documentation so that documented defaults stay aligned with the implementation.

 ### Relationship to higher-level assessments

 For the purposes of higher-level quality gates and project decisions: